-In the originally registered main analysis (and all other robustness analyses), women who had never been sexually active were classified as non-hormonal contraceptive users (even though they were not asked about their contraceptive method) and their sexual frequency was 0 (never).
+frequency was 0 (never).
 This coding decision appears to systematically bias results, because women who are not sexually active over a longer period of time are incorporated in the analyses as non-hormonal contraceptive users (because by study design, they are not asked questions about contraception usage) with the lowest score for sexual frequency (nobody else was assigned this score).
-The adjusted regression analysis seems to partly account for this bias by controlling for hormonal contraception inat the previous wave, the linear effect of sexual frequency from the previous wave (which was 0 = never as well), and their interaction on the sexual frequency in the current wave.
-In contrast, in the IPTW approach the control for hormonal contraception inat the previous wave, the linear effect of sexual frequency from the previous wave, and their interaction on hormonal contraceptive use in the current wave seems to be unable to account for this bias, presumably because the effect of sexual frequency from the previous wave was modeled as a linear effect.
+The adjusted regression analysis seems to partly account for this bias by controlling for hormonal contraception in the previous wave, the linear effect of sexual frequency from the previous wave (which was 0 = never as well), and their interaction on the sexual frequency in the current wave.
+In contrast, in the IPTW approach the control for hormonal contraception in the previous wave, the linear effect of sexual frequency from the previous wave, and their interaction on hormonal contraceptive use in the current wave seems to be unable to account for this bias, presumably because the effect of sexual frequency from the previous wave was modeled as a linear effect.
 Thus, when including these women, estimates from the IPTW approach were about twice as large as estimated based on the adjusted regression analysis (see the section Robustness of Results for more information).
 When excluding these women, results are much less dependent on the choice of the data-analytic approach and thus more robust.
 The new exclusion implies that we should not generalize our conclusions to women who start being sexually active and/or start using hormonal contraception.